HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Atom-Field Interaction Hamiltonian

 Proceeding in a manner analogous to the previous derivation, the absorption probability for the atom can be expressed as

-Several important physical insights emerge from Eq. \eqref{eq:P-excitation-final}: In the classical limit ($\beta\to 0$), we recover the known result from \cite{Scully:2017utk}, thus ensuring consistency with established semi-classical predictions.
-For $\kappa_{\rm GUP}=1/4M+\beta/64M^3$ explicitly identifies the GUP-corrected surface gravity $\kappa_{\rm GUP}$, thus, the atom effectively interacts with a thermal field characterized by the Hawking temperature
+Several important physical insights emerge from Eq. \eqref{eq:P-excitation-final}: In the classical limit ($\beta\to 0$), we recover the known result from \cite{Scully:2017utk}, thus ensuring consistency with established semi-classical predictions. {Note that, to linear order in \( \beta \), Eq. \eqref{e_temp} leads to the the GUP-corrected specific heat

+which remains negative, preserving the thermodynamic instability of semiclassical black holes.
+In the classical limit ($\beta\to 0$), the Schwarzschild result $C_{\rm Sch}=-8\pi M^2$, thus ensuring consistency with established semi-classical predictions.
+For $\beta>0$ and within the regime $\beta/M^2\ll1$, the specific heat remains negative-hence the canonical (thermal-bath) instability of Schwarzschild black holes persists-while its magnitude is slightly \emph{enhanced} by the factor $1+\tfrac{3\beta}{16M^2}$.}

-The factor $ \beta$ represents a subdominant GUP-correction affecting the overall transition amplitude, thus providing a potential observable deviation from classical predictions.
+This contrasts with certain extended gravity theories, where corrections can yield positive specific heat and stable remnants \cite{DAgostino:2024ymo}.
+Future extensions to higher-order GUP or alternative quantum gravity models may resolve this issue.
+We can see that the factor $ \beta$ represents a subdominant GUP-correction affecting the overall transition amplitude, thus providing a potential observable deviation from classical predictions.
 Analogously, the probability for stimulated absorption, $\ket{e,0}\to\ket{g,1_\nu}$, can be computed, resulting in a complementary expression consistent with detailed balance principles and reducing appropriately to the known classical expressions as $\beta\to 0$.
 An instructive analogy frequently employed in the analysis of Hawking radiation is the equivalence between the near-horizon physics of a black hole and the radiation produced by an accelerating mirror in Minkowski spacetime \cite{Scully:2017utk,Svidzinsky:2018jkp}.
 Specifically, a uniformly accelerating mirror with constant proper acceleration $a$ induces a thermal spectrum detected by a static observer, characterized by the transition probability:

 We now demonstrate explicitly that the GUP-corrected black hole excitation probability, Eq. \eqref{eq:P-excitation-final}, reproduces precisely this accelerating mirror result after appropriate redshifting of the mode frequencies.
 It has been previously established in \cite{Scully:2017utk, Svidzinsky:2018jkp} that the Einstein equivalence principle holds for a standard Schwarzschild black hole.
 In this current work, we aim to investigate whether this principle remains valid when considering a GUP-corrected Schwarzschild black hole.
 A photon of local frequency $\nu$ at radius $r$ in the black hole spacetime is redshifted to an observed frequency $\nu_\infty$ at spatial infinity according to the gravitational redshift relation: $ \nu\sqrt{f_{\mathrm{GUP}}(r)}=\nu_{\infty}\,\Longrightarrow\,\nu=\nu_{\infty}/\sqrt{f_{\mathrm{GUP}}(r)}. $ Close to the horizon, where $r=r_{+}+\Delta r$ with $\Delta r\to 0^+$, the metric function can be expanded as $f_{\mathrm{GUP}}(r)\approx(\kappa_{\mathrm{GUP}}\rho)^2$, leading to the identification of local acceleration, $ \sqrt{f_{\mathrm{GUP}}(r)}=\kappa_{\mathrm{GUP}}\rho=a(\rho). $ Evaluating this relation at the horizon by setting $\rho=1$, the local proper acceleration experienced by a static observer is precisely the surface gravity: